koladee/favoriteThings/README.md

 ## Approach to Problem Statement
-* There different database tables where used to implement this, the User, the Category and the List tables.
+* Three different database tables were used to implement this, the User, the Category and the List tables.

-* The User table was used to manage users' details such as id, username, email address, and password (password was added because any user's favorite thing has to be confidential and protected).
+* The User table is used to manage users' details such as id, username, email address, and password (password was added because any user's favorite thing has to be confidential and protected).

-* The Category table was used manage the default categories (Places, People  and Food) and also to manage the categories that will be created by other users (kindly note that any new category created by a user is visible to only that user and only this user can make use of it).
+* The Category table is used manage the default categories (Places, People  and Food) and also to manage the categories that will be created by other users (kindly note that any new category created by a user is visible to only that user and only this user can make use of it).
 The columns present in the Category table include (id, name, user_id).

 * The List table helps to manage the list of favorite things by all users, it has the following columns (id, rid, title, description, ranking, user_id, cat, created_date, modified_date and log).